Ankit6055/Web-Dev-Cohort-26/Week_0/Git_Basics_Notes.md

 ## Adding Files to Staging Area

-The `git add` command moves files from your working directory to the staging area (not directly to remote repository as your notes suggested).
+The `git add` command moves files from your working directory to the staging area (not directly to remote repository).

 ### Add a specific file:
 ```bash